 And now the cons of the hosted mining:

-- Higher investment and monthly cost – you not only buy the mining machine, but need to maintanance costs depended on the energy use of the bitcoin miner.
+- Higher investment and monthly cost – you not only buy the mining machine but need to calculate your costs of maintaining it, which vary depending on the energy use of the Bitcoin miner.
 Harder to Monitor – the success can be monitored only partly.
-Check out the our tables above (so called monitor tables) to see the most profitable ones out there!
+Check out our tables above (so called monitor tables) to see the most profitable ones out there!

 The pros of the Hosted Mining are the cons of the Buying-Hashing-Power model and vice verse.